September 1 - Friday

 - Vintage 1970s Tram Ride - A

-ride through Pyongyang on one of city’s trams from Kwangbok Street.
+ride through Pyongyang on one of the city’s trams from Kwangbok Street.

 - Victorious Fatherland Liberation War Museum - Tour this world-class museum led by a local